CyberNinjas/TallyCTF/README.md

 ### Acknowledgements
 - Thank you to the MeanJS team for providing a robust framework
 - And to [Eonasdan](https://github.com/Eonasdan) for their Date Time Picker module
+- Additionlly, Thank you to [Doug Logan](https://www.cyberninjas.com/) for his encouragement and help with this project